Kaef/ulisp-teensy4/README.md

 # Note for Teensy-4.0 board support
 This is a fork of ulisp.arm with added support for Teensy-4.0 board.
-The board is made by pjrc, please see documentation at there webpage.
+The board is made by pjrc, please see documentation at their webpage.

 This is just a 'proof of concept'!
 I wanted to find out if I can made a ulisp version for this board.